Adult Art School Classes

 Location: Maitland Art Center Studio 10

-Join us for this six-week live figure drawing studio for students of all levels and abilities looking to explore live figure drawing.
+We have extended our live figure drawing studio to nine weeks!
+Dedicated to long poses and is for students of all levels and abilities looking to explore live figure drawing.
 During each session, a nude model will hold a single pose for students to draw, with the pose changing weekly.
 Model holds a long pose for the entirety of the session (20-minute increments with 5-minute breaks).
 Students have the option of using their own media within a safe and structured classroom setting.
 Drawing horses and easels will be provided.
 This is not an instruction-based class, but rather a structured environment for observation, experimentation, and investigation of the human form.
 A studio monitor will oversee the session without instruction.

 Instructor: Maeghan Landa